ThanhHung2112/Flutter_GPT/README.md

 ## Feature

-- Conversations with AI: Utilizing the **LLM GPT-3.5** model with swift responsiveness and naturalness for conversational interactions.
+- Chatbot: Utilizing the **LLM GPT-3.5** model with swift responsiveness and naturalness for conversational interactions.
 - Summarize Tool: Addressing all questions related to your documents, aiding in swift retrieval and information extraction from various sources.
 - Enable **Memory feature** and **Multi-Conversation** for both functionality.
 - Support for ```.pdf```,```.txt```, ```.docx``` and audio file such as ```.mp3```, ```.wav```, ```.mpga```, ```.mpeg```.